MSU-DHI-Lab/kora-documentation/docs/getting-started/installing_kora_lamp.md

 This guide is for installing Kora in a server environment set up with a LAMP stack.
 For this guide, the example environment is a [DigitalOcean droplet](https://docs.digitalocean.com/products/droplets/), set up with Linux (Ubuntu v22.04 (LTS)), Apache2 (v2.4.52), MySQL (MariaDB v10.6.16), and PHP (v8.1.8).
 For Kora's minimum server requirements, please check our [System Requirements](../system_requirements) page.

 ## Set up Acceptable LAMP Stack
 This guide presumes you have already set up a basic LAMP stack with the minimum system requirements.
 One way to set up such an environment is to rely on DigitalOcean droplets, which are scalable virtual servers.
 Though the minimum requirements for Kora require only 1GB of storage available, the server environment should be a bit larger than this to accommodate all the requisite programs and libraries.
-As such, this guide was written while using a DigitalOcean droplet with an Ubuntu OS (in this case, 22.04 (LTS)) installed, the "Regular" disk type option selected, and the tier that includes 1GB RAM, 1 CPU, 25GB of disk storage, and 1000GB Data Transfer.
+As such, this guide was written while using a DigitalOcean droplet with Ubuntu OS (in this case, 22.04 (LTS)) installed, the "Regular" disk type option selected, and the tier that includes 1GB RAM, 1 CPU, 25GB of disk storage, and 1000GB Data Transfer.
 In January 2024, this tier costs $6 per month.
 It also uses an SSH key for authentication.

-DigitalOcean has a number of thorough, well-written guides, including "[Initial Server Setup](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-22-04)", which is kept updated as new OSes are supported for initialization.
+DigitalOcean has a number of thorough, well-written guides, including "[Initial Server Setup](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-22-04)", which is kept updated as new OSes are supported for droplet initialization.
 It includes guides for other OSes than Ubuntu as well, including versions of CentOS and Debian.
 This guide will go through different settings for server security, including setting up a non-root admin account and enabling the firewall.
 After this guide, you might find the guide "[How To Install Linux, Apache, MySQL, PHP (LAMP) Stack](https://digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-on-ubuntu-22-04)" useful, which is also kept updated for multiple OSes.
-It will walk through setting up the rest of a server LAMP stack (since a droplet initializes with Linux installed).
+It will walk through setting up the rest of a server LAMP stack (the "L" having already been set up, since a droplet initializes with Linux installed).

 !!!
 Note
     This guide uses MariaDB in the screenshots related to setting up a MySQL database and user.
 MariaDB is essentially [an open source fork of MySQL](https://mariadb.com/database-topics/mariadb-vs-mysql/) and either will work with Kora.
 For the purposes of this guide, they are interchangeable: any command that is written with `mysql` could have that substituted with `mariadb` (as is the case in the related screenshots).
 DigitalOcean's guides walk users through setting up MySQL, but if you want to use MariaDB instead, just sub in `mariadb` every time the guide directs you to write `mysql`.